rcoconnor/Chocoholics/README.md

 Manager
 7. Make a Member Report
-   1. To make a member report, click the ìRun Individual Member Reportî button and enter the number of the member you want a report for.
-The program will then generate an individual report and store it in the directory: ì/TheProject/reportcodesryan/Member_Reportsî
+   1. To make a member report, click the ìRun Individual Member Report button and enter the number of the member you want a report for.
+The program will then generate an individual report and store it in the directory: ì/TheProject/reportcodesryan/Member_Reports
 8. Make a Provider Report
-   1. To make a provider report, click the ìRun Individual Provider Reportî button and enter the number of the Provider you want a report for.
+   1. To make a provider report, click the ìRun Individual Provider Report button and enter the number of the Provider you want a report for.
 The program will then generate an individual report and store it in the
-   directory:  ì/TheProject/reportcodesryan/Provider_Reportsî
+   directory:  ì/TheProject/reportcodesryan/Provider_Reports
 9. Make a Summary Report
-   1. To make a summary report, click the ìRun Current Summary Reportî button.
+   1. To make a summary report, click the ìRun Current Summary Report button.
-   A summary report will be generated, and placed in the directory: ì/TheProject/reportcodesryan/Summary_Reportsî
+   A summary report will be generated, and placed in the directory: ì/TheProject/reportcodesryan/Summary_Reports

 Automatic Processes